 Doctor of Philosophy in Educational Studies, Educational Policy

-The PhD program in Educational Policy at The Ohio State University trains students to become experts who use scholarly research to influence and shape conversations that shed new light on important issues facing teachers, students and administrators in education today and in the future.
+The PhD program in Educational Policy at The Ohio State University prepares you to become an expert who uses and engages in scholarly research to influence and shape conversations as well as foster new thinking about important issues facing educators today and in the future.

 With a doctorate in Educational Policy you are ready for a career as a scholar at a college or university.
 Graduates also go on to leadership roles in government, non-profit agencies and all levels of education.